Clinically Balanced | Natural Health Blog | Medical Alternatives

 Authors

-Elaine Evenhouse is an occupational therapy assistant and natural health advocate.
+Elaine Gorski is a licensed occupational therapy assistant and certified holistic health coach.

 Matthew Evenhouse, MD is a board-certified Emergency Physician, published author, international consultant and educator.